snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 **Manage Properties**

 In this step, you can add or remove available properties from your Confluence data source.
-Microsoft 365 has selected a few properties by default.
+A few properties are selected by default.
 *The list of properties that you select here, can impact how you can filter, search and view your results in Microsoft 365 Copilot.*